astrofrog/py4sci/syllabus.md

 - Introduction to Matplotlib
 - Introduction to Numpy (including masking)
-- Introduction to the IPython Notebook.
-From now on, all problem sets handed in via IPython notebook!

 Practice:
   - Read in data of temperature in Munich vs time, make simple plot.
 The data